jananadiw/portfolio/README.md

-## Portfolio Website
+# Developer Portfolio Website
-A simple personal portfolio website to showcase and organize important personal and work projects all in one place.
+A simple personal portfolio website to showcase and organize important personal and work projects all in one place, built with NextJs & Tailwind CSS.

 <img src="/public/screens.png" width="800"/>